dcluet/ACT/README.md

  Finally, for convenient usage, shortcuts will be automatically generated within the Plugins/Macros menu.
 If you have already a version of **ACT**, the installation procedure will overwrite it, making easy updating of your system.

+The following procedure is described in our online tutorial video: http://www.ens-lyon.fr/LBMC/fichiers/equipe-spichty/actinstallation.mp4

 1. First launch the `ImageJ` program.
 2. Open the folder you downloaded from our web site.
 It contains the current version of the **ACT** macro and the `Installation.ijm` file.
 Drag this file and drop it on `ImageJ` command bar.
 A new window will automatically pop up.